 1) Gay dads will flirt with your high school classmates and ruin your wedding day

 Attorney David Boyle has gained notoriety in the past for previous briefs in same-sex marriage cases.
 But his most recent filing on behalf of Dawn Stefanowicz and Denise Shick, adults who were raised by a gay man and a transgender man respectively, may have reached a new level of absurdity.
-Attorney David Boyle has gained notoriety for briefs in the past but his most recent filing may have reached a new level of absurdity.

 For starters, it is not a brief at all.
 Boyle presents no legal arguments, only personal statements written by each of the amicus parties.
 Stefanowicz, a public spokesperson for anti-gay causes, begins by offering the Supreme Court “some information about me as media guest,” including how to reach her to book an interview.

 The main point of this filing is to recount how the childhoods these two individuals suffered as a result of their non-heterosexual fathers.
 Stefanowicz claims her father attended a school band performance in order to pick up teenage boys.
 Shick describes the day she got married, writing that she was outraged when her father told her, “I wish it were me in that dress.”

 “He stole my special day and made it all about him and his self-centered desires once again,” she said.